masonchang1991/MVVMC-example/README.md

 # MVVMC-example
-## CoorDinator Flow and relationship
+## CoorDinator Flow and Relationship
 1. AppDelegate holds on top the AppCoordinator
 2. Every Coordinator holds an array of its child coordinators
 3. Each navigationController gets its own coordinator